theMogget/not_reddit/README.md

 I mainly followed the React quickstart resources on Facebook's github page.
 This simple app was compiled using create-react-app to generate the skeleton code.
 The pages were written by myself.

-The app loads a few dummy topics when started, these can be found in the dummyTopics.js file in the public folder.
+The app loads a few dummy topics when started, these can be found in the dummyTopics.js file in /src.

 It has been deployed on heroku [here](https://not-reddit-carousell.herokuapp.com).